mcastling/mcastling.github.io/NUItutorials/hello-world.md

 Hence we can incorporate the required initialization behaviour in our application.

-Note: 'base.OnCreate()' is necessary to create the application class hierarchy.
+Note: `base.OnCreate` is necessary to invoke the 'created' event.

 ### Closing the application - OnTerminate()

-'OnTerminate()' closes the application.
+`OnTerminate` closes the application.

-OnTerminate() is invoked by selection of the window close button.
+`OnTerminate` is invoked by selection of the window close button.

-Note: 'base.OnTerminate()' is necessary to correctly delete the application class hierarchy.
+Note: `base.OnTerminate` is necessary to invoke the 'deleted' event.

 ### The Initialization method - Initialize()